A low-energy limit of Yang-Mills theory on de Sitter space: Yang--Mills theory on the framed bundle

 {\bf Newtonian mechanics form of the action.} The pure Yang--Mills action \eqref{YM-action} can be rewritten as

 where

 and

 are the kinetic and potential energies respectively.
-A solution of the full Yang--Mills equations on $\Ical\times S^3$ (a dynamic solution) can be considered as a smooth path $\Acal : \ t\mapsto\Acal(t)$ in an infinite-dimensional configuration space, whose motion is governed by the Yang--Mills equations.
-After resolving the constraint specified by the Gauss law \eqref{ordinary-Gauss-Law}, or in our case, the relaxed version \eqref{relaxed-Gauss-law}, the non-dynamical variable $\Acal_t$ is determined, and the action \eqref{YM-action_T-V} may be considered as the classical action for a ``particle" $\Acal(t)=\Acal_a(t)\;e^a$ with kinetic energy \eqref{kinetic-energy} and potential energy \eqref{potential-energy} (cf. \cite{Man,BV}).
+As detailed at the end of Section \ref{sec-GT-on-M}, a solution of the full Yang--Mills equations on $\Ical\times S^3$ (a dynamic solution) can be considered as a smooth path $\Acal : \ t\mapsto\Acal(t)$ in an infinite-dimensional configuration space, whose motion is governed by the Yang--Mills equations.
+After resolving the constraint specified by the relaxed Gauss law \eqref{relaxed-Gauss-law} via \eqref{resolving-Gauss-law}, the non-dynamical variable $\Acal_t$ is determined, and the action \eqref{YM-action_T-V} may be considered as the classical action for a ``particle" $\Acal(t)=\Acal_a(t)\;e^a$ with kinetic energy \eqref{kinetic-energy} and potential energy \eqref{potential-energy} (cf. \cite{BV,Man}).

 {\bf Slow motion.} We wish to study the slow motion of $\Acal(t)$.
 To do this, we consider the so-called ``slow time" \cite{Serg,Stu, Uhl}:

 where $\ve >0$ is a small parameter.
 This rescales the interval $\Ical$ to $\Ical_\ve=(-\sfrac{\ve\pi}{2},\sfrac{\ve\pi}{2})$, and the action \eqref{YM-action_T-V} takes the form